zibler/blog/2021-02/colemak.md

 ## Week 3

 I am currently at the beginning of week 3.
 I have completed the initial training from https://keybr.com.
 I have gone through all of the letters and now I moved on to practicing words.
 I can definitely see that I am improving which is a good sign.
 I still cannot type as fast as I was able to with QWERTY, but the speed is getting there.
 My average speed on keybr.com is 33.8 wpm, with a top speed of 51.2 wpm.
+On monkeytype.com, my average speed is 33 wpm with a highest speed of 40.72 wpm.
+Both sites seem to agree on the average speed which is nice to see.

 It is likely that I will be typing colemak all week.
 In fact, it has been about a week since I typed QWERTY last.
 I do notice that if I start typing fast, my fingers tend to go back to QWERTY.

 and if you are wondering....yes...I wrote this with colemak